inductiva/inductiva/docs-sources/swan/modeling-waves-in-polynyas/sections/section2.md

 # Running the Scenarios on Inductiva

 ## Running the Baseline S0 Scenario
 The following Python script runs the simulation for the configuration `S0/polynya2D_20211007`.swn.
-Save this code into a `.py` file and place it inside the `tutorial` directory before running it.
+Save the following code as a `.py` file inside the `tutorial` directory before running it.

 ```python
 """SWAN example"""